The Sanctuary in Heaven

 The thrones of Christ and the Father (in Heaven) must therefore be moved from the Holy into the Most Holy.

-The relocation of thrones in Heaven is addressed in study: ‘Entering the Most Holy in Heaven’.
+The relocation of thrones in Heaven is addressed in study: ‘Moving from the Holy to the Most Holy’.
 The ministry in Heaven is addressed in study: ‘The Priesthood of Christ’.
 The time of the entry into the Most Holy is addressed in study: ‘The 2300 days prophecy’.

 In the time of the ministry in the earthly Sanctuary, the way to God had not yet been opened.
-None but the earthly High Priest could enter the Most Holy, and then only once a year on the Day of Atonement.
+None, save the High Priest on the Day of Atonement alone, could exist in God's presence.

-Now in Christ, all His faithful may enter freely into both the Holy and the Most Holy in Heaven - into the very presence of the Father:
+Now however, in Christ, all His faithful may enter freely into the Most Holy in Heaven - into the very presence of the Father:

-He 10:19,20 Having therefore, brethren, boldness to enter into the holiest [ISA2basic, tOn hagiOn (of the Holies)] by the blood of Jesus,
+He 10:19,20 Having therefore, brethren, boldness to enter into the holiest [tOn hagiOn (of the Holies)] by the blood of Jesus,

 20 By a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh;